 It’s easy to give speedy responses with a shared inbox.
-Y Combinator, an accelerator for startups, manages customer messages to their 20 email aliases seven times faster.
+Y Combinator uses Front to manage customer messages to their 20 email aliases seven times faster.
 And some teams move so much faster that they’re able to set limits on response times.
 Cleaning Pros, an eco-friendly cleaning service, replies to every customer within two minutes or less.

 Front’s built-in organizational tools help you instantly cut the noise and clutter of messages you don’t need.
 That way you know exactly what needs your attention, and you can get to it faster.

 Assignments let you get messages in the right hands.
 See a question someone from your marketing team needs to handle?
 Assign it to a teammate with a single click.
 No forwarding needed.

 By building rules, you can automate assignments, tags, replies — or anything you do in your inbox — based on trigger words, sender, or time of day.
 Want Steve to handle every message from 4-10pm?
 Easy.
 Need messages with the word “demo” to be evenly distributed among the sales team?
 Done.